OpenDroneMap/ODM/README.md

 1. Extract and enter the OpenDroneMap directory
 2. Run `bash configure.sh install`
-4. Copy the default settings file and edit it: `cp default.settings.yaml settings.yaml`.
+4. Edit the `settings.yaml` file in your favorite text editor.
 Set the `project-path` value to an empty directory (you will place sub-directories containing individual projects inside).
 You can add many options to this file, [see here](https://github.com/OpenDroneMap/OpenDroneMap/wiki/Run-Time-Parameters)
 3. Download a sample dataset from [here](https://github.com/OpenDroneMap/odm_data_aukerman/archive/master.zip) (about 550MB) and extract it as a subdirectory in your project directory.
 4. Run `./run.sh odm_data_aukerman`
 5. Enter dataset directory to view results: